MeherBamrah/Crab-Age-Estimator/README.md

 # Crab-Age-Estimator

 Competition: Kaggle Weekly ML Challenge 2 (https://www.kaggle.com/competitions/weekly-ml-challenge-2 )

 Final Score: 1.30

 This repository contains my solution for the Kaggle Weekly ML Challenge 2.
-The objective of the competition was to Predict house prices based on various features based on the given Dataset.
+The objective of the competition was predicting Crab Age using Crab Age Prediction Dataset available on Kaggle

 DATASET
 * The dataset was provided by Kaggle as part of the competition.